Skip to content

 About Titsey Place Gardens

-Dogs allowed on lead in the car park and picnic area and throughout the woodland walks but not in the house or gardens, sorry.
+Dogs allowed on lead in the car park and picnic area and throughout the public woodland.
+Sorry, dogs are not allowed in the house or gardens.

 .